 Sleep apnea is a very common disorder in which your breathing pauses or becomes unhealthily shallow while you sleep.
 During these periods of several seconds to over a minute, your body is starving for oxygen.
 Just as if you were being strangled by a stranger in your bed, your body panics and reacts.
 Your heart races, and your adrenaline pumps, and you spring awake, or at least to a very restless level of sleep.
 These violent sleep disruptions can occur dozens of times every hour, all night long.
 Sleep apnea sufferers frequently snore and make loud choking or gasping sounds all night.
-Many patients of Sunnyvale sleep apnea dentist Dr. Nasser Antonious are not aware they have sleep apnea, but they are painfully aware of the symptoms and the weight on their happiness and quality of life.
+Many patients of Sunnyvale sleep apnea dentist Dr. Bhawna Gupta are not aware they have sleep apnea, but they are painfully aware of the symptoms and the weight on their happiness and quality of life.

 Sleep Apnea Symptoms

 Sleep apnea sufferers usually have no recollection of choking or waking up multiple times every hour.
 Because your heart accelerates dozens to hundreds of times each night, and because you are unable to return to deep and rejuvenating sleep, you wake up exhausted.
 You need sleep to form long-term memories and focus your mind; a lack of sleep disrupts your mental clarity.
-Physical and mental exhaustion manifests in several negative ways; when screening for this affliction, Sunnyvale sleep apnea dentist Dr. Nasser Antonious and his professional staff at Sunnyvale Dental Care look for the following symptoms:
+Physical and mental exhaustion manifests in several negative ways; when screening for this affliction, Sunnyvale sleep apnea dentist Dr. Bhawna Gupta and his professional staff at Sunnyvale Dental Care look for the following symptoms: